carlosrod723/income-prediction/README.md

 - Create a web service from Azure Machine Learning prediction model
 - Create a scoring / prediction experiment
 - Publish the trained model as a web service

+After successfully training and evaluating the machine learning model, the next step is to set up a scoring or prediction experiment.
+This involves taking the trained model and integrating it into a pipeline that can process new data and generate predictions.

+Once the scoring experiment is validated and performing as expected, I published the trained model as a web service.
+This allows external applications to interact with the model via API calls.
+This is the part where I deployed the model in Azure Machine Learning Studio.
+Here, Azure provides a REST API endpoint along with necessary API keys or tokens for authentication.

+To ensure the robustness and accuracy of the model, the final step involved testing the model on new, unseen data.
+This validation step was crucial in confirming that the model performs well on real-world data and can generalize effectively beyond the training dataset

 a) Deleted Normal Decision Tree Before Creating Web Service